Best Strawberry Cobbler

 • In a large saucepan, combine the strawberries, sugar, lemon juice, and lemon zest.
 Cook and stir until the mixture comes to a boil.

-• Bring to a boil, cook, and stir for 2-4 minutes or until thickened.
+• Bring to a boil, then cook and stir for 2-4 minutes, or until the mixture has thickened.

 • Pour the strawberry mixture into the prepared baking dish.